tony-zhelonkin/Hobotnica_baySeq_ed/README.md

 already implemented 5 tools: DESeq, EBSeq, edgeR, limma voom and NOISeq
 - Visualises the volcano-plot, heatmap based on the results of the baySeq
-- Original Hobotnica guts compare baySeq results with the other 5 differential expression tools, outputs all the visalisations for the rest of them and calculates the best tool from the results of all 6
+- Original Hobotnica guts compare baySeq results with the other 5 differential expression tools, outputs all the visualisations for the rest of them and calculates the best tool from the results of all 6
 - All the instructions on the installation and use from the original repo at https://gitlab.at.ispras.ru/mirachirkova/differential-expression hold